 - More choice: By far this is the most popular size in the Galapagos, so there are options to match all different budgets, itineraries, duration preferences, dates, etc. and there’s often a small ship out there running a discount.

 - Some smaller ships can experience more movement in rockier waters.
 If you’re prone to seasickness yet want to be on a small vessel, I suggest a catamaran, luxury monohull with stabilizers or avoiding the late July through October time frame.

 - The vast majority of these boats are 16 passengers and just 1 guide.
 This leaves little flexibility to divide the group up based on ages or fitness levels.
 If a snorkeling excursion is planned and you don’t want to snorkel, your alternative options are generally to stay on board, or sometimes to do a zodiak ride accompanied by other cruise staff.
 If you want a small ship but multiple guides, there are a few 20 passenger ships out therewith 2 guides (most only with 8-day itineraries).

-A Good Fit For: Since you find the widest variety of prices & durations in this category and the efficiency and intimacy of these small expedition vessels is a nice pro, we often recommend this size for most travelers except those with limited mobility, little desire to snorkel or a desire for some of the large ship amenities and/or programs designed for kids.
+A Good Fit For: Since you find the widest variety of prices & durations in this category and the efficiency and intimacy of these small expedition vessels is a nice pro, we often recommend this size for most travelers except those with little desire to snorkel or a desire for some of the large ship amenities and/or programs designed for kids.